-The SMA shall document its initial compliance with TS-EMBARC by submitting a TS-
+The SMA shall document its initial compliance with TS-EMBARC by submitting a TS-EMBARC statement of compliance document, a completed TS-EMBARC accession checklist, a copy of the SMA SASH PR policies, and a copy of all SASH PR related

-4 Company means Vessel Operator.
+5 Company means Vessel Operator.

-5 Clarifications to the EMBARC Standards may be found in the EMBARC Frequently Asked Questions.
+6 Clarifications to the EMBARC Standards may be found in the EMBARC Frequently Asked Questions.

-6 Current best practices may be found at Best Practices Guide on Prevention of Sexual Harassment & Sexual Assault in the U.S. Merchant Marine (BPG); Ship Operations Cooperative Program (SOCP), June 2017.
+7 Current best practices may be found at Best Practices Guide on Prevention of Sexual Harassment & Sexual Assault in the U.S. Merchant Marine (BPG); Ship Operations Cooperative Program (SOCP), June 2017.